About University Studies

-To take courses elsewhere contact us - Please schedule an appointment with an advisor if you are interested in taking credits at another instituition.
+To take courses elsewhere contact us - Please schedule an appointment with an advisor if you are interested in taking credits at another institution.

 Re-Enrollment - You left Temple but decided you miss us and want to come back to finish your degree.
 We would like to be the first to say "welcome back!"
-If you've taken off for two or more semesters (fall and spring), you will need to go through the re-enrollment process for the school or college you left (even if you plan to change your major).
+If you've taken off for one or more semesters (fall or spring), you will need to go through the re-enrollment process.
+If you left the University as a University Studies student, please submit the re-enrollment application directly to us.
+If you are changing into us from another school/college within Temple University or if you have not enrolled for a considerable length of time, we may require an interview or information session to verify your qualifications, to ensure your understanding of the requirements and to discuss the upcoming registration requirements.
+Once approved, you will be notified when you are able to register.
 Please note, you do not need to reapply to the University through the Admissions Office.
-If you left the University as a University Studies student you will apply to re-enroll with us by completing and submitting the re-enrollment paperwork by the deadlines of: August 1 for a fall semester, December 1 for a spring semester and April 1 for either summer session.
+Please note the re-enrollment deadlines of: August 1 for a fall semester, December 1 for a spring semester and April 1 for either summer session.
 If you missed the deadline we would be happy to consider your application for the following semester.
 If you attended another institution during your time away you are required to submit an official transcript from each institution before we can make a re-enrollment decision.
 Students who have received a medical withdrawal must provide medical documentation clearing them to return to school before we can make a re-enrollment decision.

 As we welcome your son or daughter to Temple University, we also welcome you as the newest member of our campus community.
 While we recognize that the transition to college and higher education is often challenging, University Studies is here to provide the academic and personal support that will allow your student to choose their major and to realize their full intellectual, professional, and personal potential.
 As devoted and caring parents, you have made certain that your student received the preparation and nurturing necessary to take advantage of this tremendous opportunity.
 We look forward to continuing in this tradition of excellence by providing your student with the information and resources that will aid in his/her exploration of our campus (and its many majors).
 Likewise, this page has been created as a resource to answer your questions and to assist in your efforts to provide the best for your student.
 By sharing in the same excitement, discoveries, challenges, and changes your son or daughter encounters at college, we hope to strengthen old bonds and create new ones.
 Together, we can make the most of your new role, making it easier for you to understand and to support your student.